-1. The Foreclosure Action Gets Delayed as the Probate Court Becomes Involved
+1. The Foreclosure Action May Get Delayed as the Probate Court Becomes Involved

 If the homeowner dies while his or her home is involved in a pending Florida foreclosure action, under Florida law, the bank who is seeking foreclosure cannot communicate with the non-borrower beneficiary, i.e., the person who stands to inherit the asset under the decedent’s Last Will and Testament.
 This is true even if the beneficiary is familiar with the foreclosure situation, perhaps has even acted on behalf of the homeowner in past dealings with the bank on the situation.
 Florida, and Federal laws, including privacy laws, prohibit banks from communicating with a non-borrower beneficiary.